20 May-19 July 2015, Gallery 2

 The exhibition continues to Collezione Maramotti, Reggio Emilia on 3 October 2015.

-Corin Sworn was selected as the winner of the Max Mara Art Prize for Women by a judging panel including Whitechapel Gallery Director Iwona Blazwick, gallerist Pilar Corrias, collector Candida Gertler, artist Runa Islam and curator and writer Lisa Le Feuvre.
+Corin Sworn was selected as the winner of the Max Mara Art Prize for Women by a judging panel including former Whitechapel Gallery Director Iwona Blazwick, gallerist Pilar Corrias, collector Candida Gertler, artist Runa Islam and curator and writer Lisa Le Feuvre.

 Based on her winning proposal for the Prize, the artist was awarded a bespoke 6-month residency in Italy divided between Rome, Naples and Venice.
 Sworn spent the residency immersing herself in the culture of each city, studying traditional plays and meeting actors and experts in the Commedia dell’Arte.
 She also visited important architectural sites including Renaissance architect Andrea Palladio’s Teatro Olimpico in Vicenza, whose grand trompe-l’œil stage set is the oldest in the world.

-Iwona Blazwick, OBE, Director of the Whitechapel Gallery said: ‘For the fifth edition of the Prize we are presenting the culmination of Corin Sworn’s research from her residency, which gave her an opportunity to sample the culture and fascinating history of theatre in Italy.
+Iwona Blazwick, OBE, former Director of the Whitechapel Gallery said: ‘For the fifth edition of the Prize we are presenting the culmination of Corin Sworn’s research from her residency, which gave her an opportunity to sample the culture and fascinating history of theatre in Italy.
 Sworn’s thorough exploration of la commedia and its complex impact on contemporary culture is original and fascinating.
 Her sensitive eye and intelligent interpretation of theatrical devices and scenography has been transformed into an arresting and complex visual installation, which will take us on a memorable journey.’

 Luigi Maramotti, Chairman of Max Mara said: ‘The Max Mara Art Prize for Women in collaboration with the Whitechapel Gallery nurtures the creative talent of the next generation of female artists.
 In this fast-paced world we offer the gift of time in which to make a new work of art.
 From Rome to Venice, Corin has been inspired by the legacy of the Commedia dell’Arte in Italian cultural life, and we are honoured to help bring this artist’s vision to life and also create handmade costumes from our fashion house.
 We look forward to seeing this new commission at the Whitechapel Gallery and sharing this with audiences in Italy at the Collezione Maramotti.’